vishant-nambiar/dirdiff/README.md

 -----------------------------------------------------------------

-**Note**: The following is documentation for dirdiff as an executable **script**, which is the file `script` in the repo.
-If you want to know about the python package, go to [README2](https://github.com/vishant-nambiar/dirdiff/blob/main/README2.md)
+**Note**:The following is documentation on the dirdiff python **package**.
+If you want to know about dirdiff as an executable script, go to [README2](https://github.com/vishant-nambiar/dirdiff/blob/main/README2.md).

-A python script to diff and patch directories.
+A python utility to diff and patch directories.
 It's similar to the diff and patch tools in \*nix command lines, but for **directories**.
 I wrote it because I couldn't find a simple hassle free tool to store the differences between two directories that can be used as instructions to convert one directory to another.

 ## How it works

 ------------------------------

 There are two main actions you can perform with dirdiff: **diffing** and **patching**.
-If you have two directories A and B, you can diff A with respect to B. This creates a diff object in Json format, which is essentially an object of instructions that can be used to convert A to B. These instructions can be printed on the terminal or stored in a file.
+If you have two directories A and B, you can diff A with respect to B. This creates a diff dictionary, which is essentially an object of instructions that can be used to convert A to B. Here, A would be called the base directory and B would be called the compare directory.
 When you have generated the diffs required to convert A to B, you can use these diffs to patch A whenever you want.
 The instructions in the diff object would be applied to A, and after patching, A would be identical to B. This is of course valid for a series of files, i.e if you are working on a file and save it as A, then B, then C, you could diff A and B, then B and C, finally you could combine these diffs to get instructions to convert A to C.

 ## How to use it

 ------------------------------------------------

-**Note:** Python3 is required to run dirdiff.
-It is designed to run on *nix systems with bash.
-I believe it may work with WSL for Windows, but I haven't verified it.
+**Note**: Python3 is required to run dirdiff. dirdiff is designed to run on *nix systems with bash.
+It may work for Windows with WSL, but I haven't verified it.

-The tool has been written as a script to be run in the terminal.
-Simply run the `script` script with the neccessary arguments.
-These are, in order:
- - `command`: The values for this are `diff` and `patch`, based on what you're trying to do.
- - `base_directory`: The relative or absolute path of the base directory we would like to diff or patch.
-In the example above, the base directory would've been A.
+The two major actions you can perform are directory diffing and patching.
+Accordingly these two functions have been exposed:
+- `generate_dir_diffs`: Takes two mandatory arguments, `base_dir`, which is the path to the base directory, and `comp_dir`, which is the path to the directory with which the diffs must be generated.
+The paths can be relative or absolute.
+Returns a dictionary `diff_object`, which contains instructions to convert the base directory to the compare directory.
+This can be stored or passed to the `dir_patch` function to patch the base directory.
- - `compare_directory`: This must be supplied only when diffing.
-This is the path to the directory with respect to which we would like to generate diffs for the base directory.
-In the example above it would've been B.
+- `dir_patch`: Takes two mandatory arguments.
+The first is the path to the base directory to be patched, the next is the diff dictionary to be applied to the directory.
- - `patch_file`: **If diffing**, this is the file that where the generated diffs would be stored.
-If not provided, the diffs would be printed in the terminal. **If patching**, this is a mandatory parameter as the patch instructions would be taken from the file provided.

-For example, if we were diffing A with respect to B, the command would be:
-`./script diff A B`
-This would print the diff object onto the terminal.
-To store it in a file, say `file.patch`, we would have to run:
-`./script diff A B file.patch`
-Finally, after we've generated the diffs, we can patch the base directory (A in this case), by doing:
-`./script patch A file.patch`
-The result would be that A has been made identical to B.
+Examples:
+`diff_dict = generate_dir_diffs( base_dir_path, comp_dir_path )`
+`dir_patch( base_dir_path, diff_dict )`

 ## Reusable components